The Key Metrics in a Call Centre for Monitoring Performance

 Addressing Customer Complaints and Negative Feedback

-The future of call center performance monitoring is challenging
+The future of call centre performance monitoring is challenging

 The Must-Have Technologies in Improving Key Metrics